drduh/macOS-Security-and-Privacy-Guide/README.md

 Defaults env_keep += "HOME MAIL"
 ```

-Which stops sudo from changing the HOME variable when you elevate privileges.
-This means it will execute as root the zsh dotfiles in the non-root user's home directory when you run "sudo zsh".
-It is advisable to comment this line out to avoid a potentially easy way for malware or a local attacker to escalate privileges to root.
+Which stops sudo from changing the HOME variable when privileges are elevanted.
+This means it will execute as root the zsh dotfiles in the non-root user's home directory when running `sudo zsh`.
+It is advisable to comment this line out to avoid a potential way for malware or a local attacker to escalate root privileges.

-If you want to retain the convenience of the root user having a non-root user's home directory, you can append an export line to /var/root/.zshrc, e.g.:
+To retain the convenience of the root user having a non-root user's home directory, append an export line to `/var/root/.zshrc`, e.g.:

 ```bash
 export HOME=/Users/blah